architecture-first/boa-showcase/docs/programming/Concepts.md

 The Use Cases should be business-focused instead of application-focused.
 This approach will lead to reusable Actors that span applications.
-The effort can help to split up a monolithic application into microservices successfully.
-Because, if a microservice is only used by one application it is a lot of effort for minimal gain.
+The effort can help to split up a monolithic application into microservices successfully because, if a microservice is only used by one application it is a lot of effort for minimal gain.

 Since users generally span multiple applications to get their work done, an Actor modeled after the same role will naturally span applications.